YanisaHS/ubuntu-pro-for-wsl/docs/howto/install.md

 2. An Ubuntu Pro token.
 3. A Landscape server.

-Here are some detailed steps to help fulfill these requirements:
+Here are some detailed steps to help satisfy these requirements:

 1. Check if you have an _Ubuntu (Preview)_ distro installed.
 On you Windows terminal:
 	```